<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h2 class="wp-block-heading"><strong>Signs a Loved One May Need In-Home Care</strong></h2>

 <p>Recognizing early warning signs helps families act before problems become serious.
-Changes in physical ability, behavior, or daily routines may indicate the need for more support.</p>
+Physical ability, behavior, or daily habits that changes often often suggest more support is needed.</p>

 <h3 class="wp-block-heading"><strong>Difficulty Managing Daily Activities</strong></h3>

-<p>Routine tasks may become challenging over time.</p>
+<p>Routine things can become a struggle over time.</p>

 <p>Examples include:</p>